ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

    3. The micro:bit progam (i.e. the HEX file) is written to the Flash ROM.
 7. https://www.google.com/search?q=is+flash+rom+or+ram
 8. Interface chip. ([Hardware in LP005](https://github.com/ivogeorg/ce-learning-progression-005-transistors/blob/master/learning-progression-with-la-schema.md)?)
-9. _What's in the firmware of the micro:bit?_
+9. _What's in the firmware of the micro:bit?
+Is it the program for the interface chip?
+Is the source code available?_

 ##### Memory management
 [[toc](#table-of-contents)]